Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 1982: Actress Cobie Smulders, best known for her role on the TV sitcom "How I Met Your Mother," is born Jacoba Francisca Maria Smulders in Vancouver, British Columbia, Canada.

-1982: Actor Warren Oates, best known for movies such as "The Wild Bunch," "Bring Me the Head of Alfredo Garcia," "Two-Lane Blacktop," "Race with the Devil" and "Stripes," dies of heart attack at the age of 53 in Los Angeles, Calif.
+1982: Actor Warren Oates, best known for movies such as "The Wild Bunch," "Bring Me the Head of Alfredo Garcia," "Two-Lane Blacktop," "Race with the Devil" and "Stripes," dies of heart attack at the age of 53 in Los Angeles, California.

 1981: Airline entrepreneur and pioneer Juan Trippe, who founded Pan American World Airlines, one of the world's most prominent airlines of the 20th century, dies at the age of 81 in New York City.